gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 2. If SILOption.EnableSILOwnershipModel is true, then the pass manager will run the OwnershipModelEliminator pass right after SILGen before the normal pass pipeline starts.
-3. SILGen will be changed to emit load_strong, store_strong instructions when the EnableSILOwnershipModel flag is set.
+3. SILGen will be changed to emit non-unqualified ownership qualifiers on load, store instructions when the EnableSILOwnershipModel flag is set.
 We will use the verifier throwing to guarantee that we are not missing any specific cases.

-Then once all fo the bots are green, we change SILOption.EnableSILOwnershipModel to be true by default.
+Then once all of the bots are green, we change SILOption.EnableSILOwnershipModel to be true by default.
 After a cooling off period, we move all of the code behind the SILOwnershipModel flag in front of the flag.
 We do this so we can reuse that flag for further SILOwnershipModel changes.

 ## Optimizer Changes

-Since the SILOwnershipModel eliminator will eliminate the load_strong, store_strong instructions right after ownership verification, there will be no immediate affects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.
+Since the SILOwnershipModel eliminator will eliminate the ownership qualifiers on load, store instructions right after ownership verification, there will be no immediate affects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.

-But, in the long run, we need IRGen to eliminate the load_strong, store_strong instructions, not the SILOwnershipModel eliminator, so that we can enforce Ownership invariants all through the SIL pipeline.
+But, in the long run, we want to enforce these ownership invariants all throughout the SIL pipeline implying these ownership qualified `load`, `store` instructions must be processed by IRGen, not eliminated by the SILOwnershipModel eliminator.
 Thus we will need to update passes to handle these new instructions.
-The main optimizer changes can be separated into the following areas: memory forwarding, dead stores, ARC optimization.
+The main optimizer changes can be separated into the following
+areas: memory forwarding, dead stores, ARC optimization.
 In all of these cases, the necessary changes are relatively trivial to respond to.
 We give a quick taste of two of them: store->load forwarding and ARC Code Motion.

 ### store->load forwarding